affinidi/affinidi-didcomm-dart/README.md

 ### Combining Different Envelope Types

-The three types of DIDComm Message Envelopes are used for different purposes and provide benefits when combined in the following ways:
+You can combine the DIDComm Message Envelope types in the following ways:

 - **plaintext**:
   - **Purpose**: Used as the building block of higher-level protocols, but rarely transmitted directly, since it lacks security guarantees.